wooshcz/wooshcz.github.io/content/posts/laskakit-epaper-kit-with-home-assistant.md

 ---
-title: "Laskakit E-Paper Kit With Home Assistant"
+title: "LaskaKit E-Paper Kit With Home Assistant"
 date: 2025-02-05T20:56:48+01:00
 draft: false
 ---

 This is just a note to future self on how I made the LaskaKit E-Paper Kit work with Home Assistant and ESPHome.

-Just a bit of context: The [kit](https://www.laskakit.cz/laskakit-live-7-5-e-paper-stavebnice-s-wifi-pro---zivy-obraz-/?variantId=13529) contains a e-Paper display and a custom ESP32-based board called ESPink which also comes pre-flashed with a custom firmware.
-You can build a code for this yourself and it's available in [GitHub](https://github.com/LaskaKit/ESPink).
-However I wasn't interested in running the board with this FW as I wanted to connect it with my local Home Assistant instance.
+Just a bit of context: The [kit](https://www.laskakit.cz/laskakit-live-7-5-e-paper-stavebnice-s-wifi-pro---zivy-obraz-/?variantId=13529) I got my hands on contains a E-Paper display and a custom ESP32-based board called ESPink which also comes pre-flashed with a custom firmware.
+You can build a firmware for this board yourself and the code is available in [GitHub](https://github.com/LaskaKit/ESPink).
+However I wasn't interested in running the board with this custom FW as I wanted to connect it with my local Home Assistant instance.

 The Kit comes with different display options, I got the 7.5 inch 800x480 screen from GoodDisplay with part number [GDEY075T7](https://www.good-display.com/product/396.html).
-It supports four levels of grey, but I am currently using it in BW mode, I'll get to that later.
+It supports four levels of grey, but I am currently using it in BW mode only, I'll get to that later.

 ## ESPHome Configuration